magentabusiness/magentabusiness.github.io/docs/samples/exxn/exxn.md

 <img src="/images/samples/exxn/conn3.png" alt="conn3">

 <br>
-To verify that the device is connected correctly to ThingsBoard, go to the **Device groups** menu -> **All** devices, select your device.
+To verify that the device is connected correctly to IoT Hub, go to the **Device groups** menu -> **All** devices, select your device.
 In the **device details** select **client attributes** tab and check if the client attributes have been communicated to the device.

 If you did everything is correct, we will see client attributes like the *serial_number*, *last_rebbot*, *device_model*, etc.

 ![image](/images/samples/exxn/exxn-client-attributes-device-1.png)

-## ThingsBoard configuration
+## IoT Hub configuration

-The EXXN IoT Gateway will connect to ThingsBoard using the MQTT API. <br>
+The EXXN IoT Gateway will connect to IoT Hub using the MQTT API. <br>
-We have previously covered how to configure the device to connect to ThingsBoard.
-Now, we will show the steps to configure the device in ThingsBoard in order to monitor data and manage the device.
+We have previously covered how to configure the device to connect to IoT Hub.
+Now, we will show the steps to configure the device in IoT Hub in order to monitor data and manage the device.

 In order to configurate the datalogger options of the EXXN IoT Gateway, we must to create a new JSON 'Shared' Attribute for the Device with de key 'config'.